What do I need to know before moving to Vietnam?

 Get Quote

 "Understand the culture and language.
 Vietnam is a country with deeply embedded cultural roots and an ancient language.
 Familiarize yourself with the local customs in order to avoid cultural misunderstandings.
 Be prepared to deal with bureaucracy.
 The bureaucracy and paperwork in Vietnam can be complex, so be prepared and allow enough time for the process.
 Research accommodation options.
 Living costs in Vietnam are relatively low, but you should research and budget for rental accommodation thoroughly.
 Be aware of the harsh climate and weather.
 Vietnam is hot and humid for the most part, and suffers from occasional typhoons and flooding.
 Prepare for hot and damp weather and know what to do in case of emergencies.
 Be aware of health risks.
 Vietnam is prone to mosquito-borne illnesses, such as malaria and dengue fever.
 Make sure to take any necessary precautions and remain vigilant when it comes to keeping yourself healthy.
 Familiarize yourself with the public transport system.
-The public transport system in Vietnam is relatively reliable and affordable, so learn about bus and train timetables beforehand to be able to get around with ease," said another expat in Vietnam.
+The public transport system in Vietnam is relatively reliable and affordable, so learn about bus and train timetables beforehand to be able to get around with ease," remarked another expat in Vietnam.

 Please login to continue reading this article.